sagemath/trac_to_gh/Issue 1269.md

 # Issue 1269: [with patch] sage -t --omega does not work

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1269

 Original creator: cwitty